 What to Do

 Think museums, cultural events, and exploring away from the beach.
-The sea is still too cold for bathing, and even when the sun shines it may still be a bit cool for sunbathing in comfort.
-Just two hours from Athens, the snow-girt mountain resort of Parnassus lures skiers, as does Mt.
-Olympus, in northern Greece.
+The sea is still too cold for bathing, and even when the sun shines, it may still be a bit cool for sunbathing in comfort.
+Just two hours from Athens, the snow-girt mountain resort of Parnassus lures skiers, as does Mount Olympus, in northern Greece.

-Carnival (Apokries): Cities throughout Greece host flamboyant carnivals, with plenty of dancing and feasting, when aromas of barbecue waft on the air.
-That of Patras—Greece’s largest festival beginning in late January—builds towards its crescendo.
-But you’ll also find carnivals from Athens to Zanthos, with those in Xanthi and Corfu among the best.
-The 3-week carnival period peaks on the last Sunday before Lent and closes with “Clean Monday” (Ash Monday), ending a three-week binge on meats.
+Carnival, Nationwide.
+Cities throughout Greece host flamboyant carnivals, with plenty of dancing and feasting, when aromas of barbecue waft through the air.
+You'll also find carnivals from Athens to Zanthos, with those in Xanthi and Corfu among the best.

-Mythical Athens Immerse yourself in the capital city, from the Acropolis to the Riviera and vibrant nightlife.
+Explore Mythical Athens - 5 Days.
+Immerse yourself in the capital city, from the Acropolis to the Riviera and vibrant nightlife.

-Mainland Greece Adventure Seven days exploring ancient and modern Greece, from Mycenae to Meteora.
+Mainland Greece Adventure - 7 Days.
+Spend a week exploring ancient and modern Greece, from Mycenae to Meteora.

 More Helpful Information